-• Encourage my son/daughter to do their best at all times and aim for high standards to achieve their full potential.
+- Encourage my son/daughter to do their best at all times and aim for high standards to achieve their full potential academically, culturally and wider sense. - Ensure that homework is completed to the best of my child's ability and presented on time. - Celebrate my child's achievement, including by attending awards evenings and celebration, exhibitions and sporting events.

+give permission for my son/daughter's photograph to be used by the School for internal marketing and/or publicity use (in line with the School's Data Protection Policy).
+Yes No

+SIGNED: (Parent/Carer): DATE:

+As a STUDENT I will:

+RESPECT

-Ensure that homework is completed to the best of their ability and presented on time I give permission for my son/daughter's photograph to be used by the School for internal marketing and/publicity use (in line with the School's Data Protection Policy).
-SIGNED: (Parent/Carer): DATE: As a STUDENT I will: RESPECT Show respect and tolerance for others in my use of language and actions (keeping unkind words to myse and not behaving aggressively (including the appropriate use of social media).
-Respecting other peoples' property.
-Ensure that any information from School to home (and vice versa) is given to the appropriate person the earliest opportunity.
-Behave in a responsible and sensible way at all times and ensure that the School environment is safe, clear and pleasant.
-Follow the correct procedures when signing in and out of School.
-OPPORTUNITY Take full advantage and embrace every opportunity offered.
-Attend School and lessons on time, prepared to learn, in the correct uniform and with the right equipment ACHIEVEMENT Work hard at all times and to the best of my ability and follow instructions first time.
-Seek help and advice about work and/or social problems.
-STUDENT TRANSPORT AND OFF-SITE BEHAVIOUR When travelling to and from School you are representing the School and normal School expectations apple When using School or public transport both to and from School or for activities, I will understand that I a representing Bishop Heber High School while travelling on the School bus and agree to: Not board the school bus unless directed to by the member of staff on duty.
-Wear a seatbelt for the duration of the journey.
-Do as the bus driver tells me and be courteous to the driver at all times.
-Talk quietly and behave sensibly at all times - consider others.
+- Show respect and tolerance for others in my use of language and actions, keeping unkind words to myself and not behaving aggressively (including the appropriate use of social media). - Respect other peoples' property. - Ensure that any information from School to home (and vice versa) is given to the appropriate person at the earliest opportunity. - Behave in a responsible and sensible way at all times and ensure that the School environment is safe, clean and pleasant. - Follow the correct procedures when signing in and out of School. - Ensure social media is used responsibly in and out of school, and my mobile phone is turned off during lesson time in school and only used outside the building. - Respect sexual, cultural, racial and community diversity. - Look after my well-being and work alongside the school to encourage good mental health habits and routines.

-Be polite to all other bus passengers at all times.
+OPPORTUNITY

+- Take full advantage and embrace every opportunity offered.
+This could be academic, sporting, artistic or cultural. - Attend School and lessons on time, be prepared to learn, in the correct uniform and with the right equipment.
+(Core 4). - Ensure I have excellent attendance to maximise my opportunities.

+ACHIEVEMENT

+- Work hard at all times and to the best of my ability and follow instructions first time. - Seek help and advice about work and/or social problems. - Respond to advice and feedback from staff to improve and strive to be better both academically and in the wide opportunities offered by the school.

+STUDENT TRANSPORT AND OFF-SITE BEHAVIOUR

+When travelling to and from School you are representing the School and normal School expectations apply.

+- When using School or public transport both to and from School or for activities, I will understand that I am representing Bishop Heber High School while travelling on the School bus and agree to: - Not board the school bus unless directed to by the member of staff on duty. - Wear a seatbelt for the duration of the journey. - Do as the bus driver tells me and be courteous to the driver at all times. - Talk quietly and behave sensibly at all times consider others. - Be polite to all other bus passengers at all times. - Be tidy and leave no litter. - Remain in my seat until it is time to get off the bus.

-SIGNED: (Student): .....
+SIGNED: (Student): DATE: